SJameer/Data-Science/README.md

 # Data-Science

-Discussed all the needed concepts for the to understand data science.
+Discussed all the needed concepts to understand data science.

 Discussed basic python packages